 I’d had dogs before, but not for a long time since the wounds of how they died were still too fresh, even ten years later.
 I was in an abusive relationship and I’m fairly certain that monster killed them.
 The concept of dogs was heartbreaking to me.
 It was full of shame and guilt that I was unable to help them.
 I couldn’t even help myself.

 Not even two months after I got a job, I went to a pet store to buy cat food and stumbled into a shelter adoption.
 I walked in to buy cat food and walked out with an eight pound puppy.
 From the moment we locked eyes, I knew she was mine.
 I could not walk away.
 This picture was taken the very first day I brought her home.

 We’ve had our ups and downs.
+When she was a puppy, she earned the nickname, The Hound of Entropy, because she destroyed everything.
 I’m very glad she’s not a puppy anymore although I do miss that cuteness.
 She will be two years old on Valentine’s Day, which is the same day I started my job.
 If I believed in such things as fate, well, this would be it.